pagkly/Zed/Investopedia3/Lambda Definition.md

 ## Lambda and Volatility

-Academic papers have, in some cases, equated lambda and [vega](https://www.investopedia.com/terms/v/vega.asp).
+Academic papers have, in some cases, equated lambda and [[vega]](https://www.investopedia.com/terms/v/vega.asp).
 The confusion created by this would suggest that the calculations of their formulae are the same, but that is incorrect.
-However, because the influence of implied [volatility](https://www.investopedia.com/terms/v/volatility.asp) on option prices is measured by vega, and because this influence is captured in changing delta values, lambda and vega often point to the same or similar outcomes in price changes.
+However, because the influence of implied [[volatility]](https://www.investopedia.com/terms/v/volatility.asp) on option prices is measured by vega, and because this influence is captured in changing delta values, lambda and vega often point to the same or similar outcomes in price changes.

-For example, lambda's value is higher the further away an option's [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp) is and falls as the expiration date approaches.
+For example, lambda's value is higher the further away an option's [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp) is and falls as the expiration date approaches.
 This observation is also true for vega.
 Lambda changes when there are large price movements, or increased volatility, in the underlying asset, because this value is captured in the price of the options.
 If the price of an option moves higher as volatility rises, then its lambda value will decrease because the greater expense of the options means a decreased amount of leverage.